mattjaikaran/django-ninja-boilerplate/README.md

 - [Django Ninja Docs](https://django-ninja.dev/)

 Django Ninja is a newer framework that can run on Django 5.0, built in OpenAPI/Swagger/ReDoc, has async support, and uses Pydantic.
 It almost has a FastAPI vibe with some Django features.
-It seems like there is decent support and an excitement to have a _new_ Django Framework.

 By following this approach, the front-end can easily consume the JSON data from these endpoints.
 The API will be self-documenting and you can view the OpenAPI (Swagger) documentation by navigating to `/api/docs` in your browser.